shawngraham/digiarch-labbench/week-01-startup/what-is-pkm.md

 - **Built upon over time**
 - Literature review: use the @ symbol to indicate a note that contains the precis for an academic article, referenced by the author and year

-**Example**: Instead of "Research Notes on Amazonian Archaeology," create:
+**Example**: Instead of one big file called "Research Notes on Amazonian Archaeology," filled with everything you've collected, create separate notes that you can later link together:
 - [[terra-preta]]
 - [[orinoco-rock-art]]
 - [[@riris-oliver-2024]]